NU - Nursing (NU)

 NU 734.
 Population Health I. (3 Credits)

 The purpose of this DNP course for the student is to explore the multifaceted issues pertaining to population health, elimination of health disparities, and health promotion in local and regional populations across the lifespan.
-The course will include the development and approval of an evidence-based project related to a specialty-based disease prevention and health promotion activity to improve outcomes for a group or community.
-Practicum hours required.
+This course may include practicum hours.
 Prerequisite: NU 708.
 (Fall)

 Course Fees: $100